aniketmahajan007/Zoom_Clone/Readme.md

 Note: Recommend to use on tablet, laptop, monitor since its currently not responsive for mobile display

-# Deployement Intructions on Localhost
+# Deployement Instructions on Localhost

 # Setup Backend